 he confesses, he was a dreadful teacher, but he and the kids had a grand time playing soccer in the yard and listening to music in the dorm.

 park and invested that undersized savings to produce a small brochure advertising skiing and adventure trips, doing the typing (on an antiquated standard typewriter) and photocopying himself.
-It wasn't long before the International Fund for Animal Welfare (the world's largest animal welfare organization) put out a feeler to find a young and ambitious adventure travel company to help them develop a seal-watching tourist industry to replace the harp seal hunt in eastern Canada.
+It wasn't long before the International Fund for Animal Welfare put out a feeler to find a young and ambitious adventure travel company to help them develop a seal-watching tourism industry to replace the baby harp seal hunt in eastern Canada.
 Ben jumped on board, and the fledgling company found its focus on travel as a means for conserving nature and wildlife

 more ambitious than Natural Habitat Adventures, which, at the time, consisted of Ben alone.
-In the thirty-plus years since, Ben has grown Natural Habitat Adventures to become a global leader in nature travel, offering life-enhancing adventures to the world's most wondrous wild places.
-He himself has journeyed to dozens of countries in search of spectacular nature experiences… and a good time, whenever possible.
-Aside from growing a meaningful company that provides “The World’s Greatest Nature Expeditions," Ben's professional ambition is to utilize adventure travel to build support for the fight against climate change.
-When he's not working, which is rarely (ask the staff who regularly get 1 am emails), Ben plays and coaches soccer, rides his mountain bike, skis, drinks beer, smokes Cuban cigars, and enjoys time with his family.
+In the 35 years since, Ben has grown Nat Hab to become a global leader in nature travel, offering life-enhancing adventures to the world's most wondrous wild places.
+He himself has journeyed to dozens of countries in search of spectacular nature experiences…and a good time, whenever possible.
+Aside from heading a meaningful company that provides “The World’s Greatest Nature Expeditions," Ben's professional ambition is to utilize adventure travel to build support for the fight against climate change.
+When he's not working, which is rarely (ask the staff who regularly get midnight emails), Ben plays and coaches soccer, rides his mountain bike, skis, drinks beer, smokes Cuban cigars, and enjoys time with his family.